bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/algorithm/README.md

 - It is an *unstable* algorithm, given there is no guarantee that it won't swap the current `largestIndex` value from the iteration with the value of the `unsortedPartitionIndex`.

+## Insertion Sort: O(n²)
+- This algorithm partitions the beginning of the array and inserts value from the unsorted partition into the sorted partition in sorted manner.
+That happens by shifting the values from the unsorted partition to their right until we find the right place for the new element.
+- In-place algorithm: uses only one array, logically partitioning the array into *sorted* and *unsorted*, and keeping track of the index of the largest number until the end of each iteration.
+- We define the partition by initialising a variable such as `firstUnsortedIndex` with value `1`.
+  Since the left side of the partition is still an array with a single element, it is safe to say that it is sorted.
+- A loop starts at index `firstUnsortedIndex = 1` and goes until the end of the array:
+  - A variable `newElement` is assigned the value of `array[firstUnsortedIndex]`.
+  - A variable `i` is initialised with the value of the last sorted index, which will be `firstUnsortedIndex - 1`;
+  - The inner loop goes from the right to the left, comparing the value of `newElement` against `array[i]` until the start of the array:
+      - If `array[firstUnsortedIndex] >= array[i]` then the `newElement` is already at the right
+        place in the sorted partition (not on the entire array, but at least at the sorted partition);
+      - Otherwise, the value of `array[i]` is "shifted to the right", taking over `array[i + 1]`.
+  - When the inner loop hits the start of the array, `newElement` is assigned to it since no bigger values were found in all the iterations through the sorted partition.
+- It is a *stable* algorithm given values that already sitting at the right order don't get swapped.